EricTheToon/Fortlatro/README.md

 The Flip - Uncommon - Gain X0.2 Mult for each flipped card held in hand

 Malfunctioning Vending Machine - Rare - Gain $5 every time you purchase something

+Thanos - Rare - 1/8 Chance to destroy half of everything and create a legendary Joker when blind is selected

+Rocket Racing - Uncommon - +200 Chips lose 10 for each hand played at 0 chips gain an extra joker slot

+50v50 - Common - 1/2 Chance to give +50 Chips else give +50 Mult

+Double Pump - Uncommon - Retriggers every scoring played card takes 2 Joker slots instead of 1

 # 2 Decks
 Eric Deck - Start with Eric